cozy/cozy-stack/docs/auth.md

 token appears in the URL and is shown by the browser.
 It can also be leaked with the HTTP `Referer` header.

+For a private context, the token will be given only for the authenticated user.
+For nested subdomains (like `calendar.joe.example.net`), the session cookie from the stack is enough (it is for `.joe.example.net`).

+But for flat subdomains (like `joe-calendar.example.net`), it's more complicated.
+On the first try of the user, she will be redirected to the stack.
+As she is already logged-in, she will be redirected to the app with a session code (else she can login).
+This session code can be exchanged to a session cookie.
+A redirection will still happen to remove the code from the URL (it helps to avoid the code being saved in the browser history).
+For security reasons, the session code have the following properties:

+- It can only be used once.
+- It is tied to an application (`calendar` in our example).
+- It has a very short time span of validity (1 minute).

 ### How to use a token?

 The token can be sent to the cozy-stack in the query-string, like this: